EvaSurf: Efficient View-Aware Implicit Textured Surface Reconstruction: Experiments

 \textbf{Efficiency.} In terms of model efficiency, we compare the disk storage and the training time of our method and existing methods~\cite{mobilenerf,nerf2mesh,rerend}.

 For a fair comparison, all the models are trained on a single Tesla-V100 (32G) and the disk storage consists of the uncompressed mesh file (.obj and .mtl), texture file (.png), and the final model file (.json).
 As shown in Table~\ref{tab:eng}, our method consumes smaller disk storage than previous methods.
 This can be attributed to the utilization of an accurate surface-based model, which prevents the generation of redundant vertices and faces.
 Additionally, our approach incorporates a lightweight learnable texture in the rendering process, further reducing the overall storage.
 As for the model training time, our method achieves a much faster training speed than MobileNeRF~\cite{mobilenerf} and Re-ReND~\cite{rerend}.
 With the incorporation of the learnable implicit texture, our method directly optimizes the final texture required for rendering and bypasses the excessive computation required by these methods~\cite{mobilenerf, rerend} to transform the sampling features from the radiance field to the final textures.
+For gaussian-based methods like 2DGS~\cite{2dgs}, although they can easily render at interactive framerates, they are not built for end-to-end mobile rendering.
+To further compare the rendering efficiency, we implement a \textit{three.js} based renderer for mobile rendering.
+It can be seen that 2DGS requires excessive disk storages for rendering while our method is more mobile-friendly considering the aspect of storages.
 As for NeRF2Mesh~\cite{nerf2mesh}, since it utilizes a fast-training NeRF model before obtaining the mesh and texture, it trains slightly faster than our method.
 However, our model can handle view-dependent surfaces that NeRF2Mesh~\cite{nerf2mesh} could not with comparable training time.
-The rendering speed is measured using iPhone13 and the results are reported in Table.~\ref{tab:eng}.
+The rendering speed is measured using iPhone13 and the results are reported in Table~\ref{tab:eng}.
+It is noteworthy that the reported training time (1-2 h) includes both training time required for stage 1 and stage 2 and the time required for OpenMVS reconstruction.

 Overall, EvaSurf exhibits high-fidelity rendering results and generates more accurate mesh than previous methods.
 Furthermore, from the perspective of real-world applications, EvaSurf is more suitable as it requires much less disk storage and training time, which could reduce the constraints for hardware, and can render realistic results with accurate meshes in real-time on mobile devices.